LucasWaelti/kalibr-wiki/Calibrating-the-VI-Sensor.md

     1. inspect the result plots
-    1. verify calibration on the live image stream
+    1. verify calibration on the live image stream reprojection errors should be in a normal range (0.1-0.2 px for a good calibration)

     > kalibr_camera_validator --chain chain.yaml --target aprilgrid_6x6.yaml

 1. camera-imu calibration
     1. run calibration